aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 21.7

+- ImlRenderingMode option introduced witch is used to determine how ink (InkML) objects are rendered
+- MaxCharactersPerLine option introduced which is used to specify the maximum number of characters per one line

 ## Enhancements in Version 21.6

 - Implemented beta version of CompareDocumentOnline feature with both document sending in request